 Genes play a major role in determining the height of a child.
 Studies suggest that 80% of an individual’s height is determined by the DNA sequence variants they have inherited.
 Also, 50%–80% of the variation in puberty onset is seen due to genetic differences.

 However, genetics is not the only factor that influences a child’s height.
 Other factors such as diet, activity level, infectious diseases, family’s income, and mother’s nutrition during pregnancy also influence a child’s height to some extent (2) (4).

-It is not easy to predict your child’s height.
-On average, a child would increase in height by two inches (five centimeters) or more per year.
+It is not easy to predict your boy’s height.
+On average, a boy would increase in height by two inches (five centimeters) or more per year.
 As various factors determine the child’s height, it is impossible to predict how tall they would grow accurately.